You might have heard of the term faux leather.

 Faux leather is a manufactured, fake alternative to natural, genuine leather.

-Faux leather attempts to mimic the look and feel of real leather, but it is not as durable or insulating as genuine leather.
+Faux leather attempts to mimic the look and feel of real leather.
+It's a durable, tough, and affordable material.
+However, it is not considered as durable or insulating as genuine leather.

 What is Faux Leather Made Of?